 So there you go, a brief history of the Dolphins color-of-choice in home games.
 A big, big thank you to both Paul Lukas of Uni Watch as well as Tim Brulia, who has done the legwork to put together an exceptionally comprehensive list of teams wearing white at home, and also provided some great background info.

 NOTES: The Fins wore aqua as the “home” team against the Giants in London in October of 2007, though that was technically a night game (kickoff was at 6pm local time).
 Also, the Fins have worn aqua at home for a handful of day playoff games since 1980.
 Additionally, Twitter user @Christopher_CK reminds me to add in the fact that the Fins wore aqua tops with aqua pants in a December game against the Bears in 2002.
-I believe it is the only time they’ve worn that combination.
+I believe the only other time they’ve worn that combination was a Monday Night game against Philadelphia in ’03.

 The opinions, analysis and/or speculation expressed by The Finsiders Blog represent those of individual writers, and unless quoted or clearly labeled as such, do not represent the opinions, policies or desires of the Miami Dolphins organization, front office, coaches and executives.
 Writers' views are formulated independently from any inside information and/or conversation with Dolphins officials, including the coaches and scouts, unless otherwise noted.